Azamara Journey deck plans

 Deck layouts, review of facilities, activities, amenities

-Azamara Journey deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Azamara Cruises deckplan pdf (printable version).
+Azamara Journey deck plan review at CruiseMapper provides newest cruise deck plans (2021-2022-2023 valid floor layouts of the vessel) extracted from the officially issued by Azamara Cruises deckplan pdf (printable version).

 Each of the Azamara Journey cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Azamara Journey staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Azamara Journey (built 2000, acquired 2007, last refurbished 2016) is the first of three identical R-class Azamara cruise ships – together with the fleetmates Azamara Quest and Azamara Pursuit.
+Azamara Journey (2000-built, acquired 2007, last refurbished 2016) is the first of three identical R-class Azamara cruise ships – together with the fleet mates Azamara Quest and Azamara Pursuit.
 The ship was built for the Renaissance cruise line under the name R Six (2000 to 2003).
-Later she was operated by the Pullmantur line – as Blue Star (between 2003 to 2005) and as Blue Dream (from 2005 to 2007), when joined the Azamara Club’s fleet.
+Later she was operated by the Pullmantur line – as Blue Star (between 2003 to 2005) and as Blue Dream (from 2005 to 2007) when joined the Azamara Club’s fleet.
 Of this class (with the same construction and design) are the following ships in the fleets of Oceania Cruises (Insignia, Nautica, Regatta, Sirena) and Pacific Princess).

 Azamara Journey cruise ship deck plan has a total of 355 staterooms for 686 passengers (max capacity is 781 guests), served by 410 crew/staff.
 The ship has 9 passenger decks, 4 restaurants, 5 lounges and bars, 2 pools (one Spa), 2 jacuzzies, 4 elevators, self-serve launderette (Deck 7).
-There are no dedicated kids or teen areas (clubs, play rooms) or special programming.
-Occasionally, mainly during summer or on holiday itineraries when there are 25 or more kids booked, for the duration of the cruise Royal Caribbean (RCI) provides the ship with a professional youth counselor.
+There are no dedicated kids or teen areas (clubs, playrooms) or special programming.
+Occasionally, mainly during summer or on holiday itineraries when there are 25 or more kids booked, the shipowner provides a professional youth counselor.

 The Azamara Cruises Journey is a top luxury ship with all-inclusive fares.
 Azamara Club cruise prices include the following drinks and services (complimentary throughout the voyage):